abhinavgudipati/abhinavgudipati.github.io-old/README.md

 ![Image](https://i.postimg.cc/GpVQqXQR/Procter-Gamble-Logo.jpg)
 - **Proctor & Gamble**
-  - Pursued a 2-month apprenticeship/internship in the field of Supply Chain Management post my Board Examinations.
-Meticulously documented my observations as a part of the internship project along with 3 other case studies involving large hypermarkets and their model of functioning in accordance with the Supply Chain of goods.
+  - Pursued a **2-month apprenticeship/internship** in the field of **Supply Chain Management** post my Board Examinations.
+Meticulously documented my observations as a part of the Internship Project along with 3 other case studies involving large hypermarkets and their model of functioning in accordance with the Supply Chain of goods.

 ### Education